Having the right size spinning reel makes fishing a lot more enjoyable.

-Spinning reels sizes FAQs
+Spinning Reels Sizes FAQs

 The first thing to do is consider the rod manufacturer’s ratings.
-Towards the butt of the rod will be the markings that detail the rod’s length and the strength of line that the manufacturer recommends using with it.
+Towards the butt of the rod will be the markings that detail the rod’s length and the strength of the line that the manufacturer recommends using with it.

 Using that line weight, you can use the tables above to select the right size reel.

-By way of an example, let’s say you like rock fishing and surf fishing and your rod has a 10lb to 20lb rating.
-Well then you’d want to look at a 5000 sized reel to pair properly with your rod.
+By way of an example, let’s say you like rock fishing and surf fishing, and your rod has a 10lb to 20lb rating.
+Well, then you’d want to look at a 5000-sized reel to pair properly with your rod.

-Let’s say you are into offshore boat fishing for tuna and other heavy fish and your rod rating is 10,000 to 20,000, well your ideal sized reel will be 10,000+.
+Let’s say you are into offshore boat fishing for tuna and other heavy fish, and your rod rating is 10,000 to 20,000.
+Well, your ideal-sized reel will be 10,000+.

 Personal preference comes into this one.
-It depends on the type of bass fishing you like to do and the size of bass lures that you like to throw, but anywhere between a 2500 at the lower end (for ultralight bass fishing) and 4000 at the upper end is going to be the prefect reel size for bass fishing.
+It depends on the type of bass fishing you like to do and the size of bass lures that you like to throw, but anywhere between 2500 at the lower end (for ultralight bass fishing) and 4000 at the upper end is going to be the perfect reel size for bass fishing.

-Similar to surf fishing, rock fishing reels have to be able to withstand salt spray and also some rough treatment such as being dropped on the rocks from time to time.
-Size wise, a 5000 is a good size if you are expecting to encounter larger fish when rock fishing.
+Similar to surf fishing, rock fishing reels have to be able to withstand salt spray and also some rough treatment, such as being dropped on the rocks from time to time.
+Size-wise, a 5000 is a good size if you are expecting to encounter larger fish when rock fishing.

-Rember that rock fishing can be dangerous and rock fishing safety should be a primary concern – consider using a PLB if you are fishing on remote rock platforms so you can activate a distress call if you get in trouble.
+Rember that rock fishing can be dangerous, and rock fishing safety should be a primary concern – consider using a PLB if you are fishing on remote rock platforms so you can activate a distress call if you get in trouble.

-Depending on the fish type, you generally want a small sized spinning reel for your telescopic rod.
-After all, you are using the collapsible rod for portability so it doesn’t make sense to put a large sized spinning reel on it!
+Depending on the fish type, you generally want a small-sized spinning reel for your telescopic rod.
+After all, you are using the collapsible rod for portability, so it doesn’t make sense to put a large-sized spinning reel on it!